 Please let your doctor know if you have an episode of vomiting soon after the Mifepristone has been administered.

-After taking the pill, you should see a medical professional if you develop any symptoms that persist longer than four hours, including severe stomach discomfort, fainting, a rapid pulse, or fever.
+After taking the pill, you should see a medical professional if you develop any symptoms that persist for longer than four hours, including severe stomach discomfort, fainting, a rapid pulse, or fever.

 The second stage

-You will put 4 Misoprostol pills between your cheek and gum, 2 on each side of your mouth.
+You will put 4 Misoprostol pills between your cheek and gum, two on each side of your mouth.
 You will leave them in place for 30 minutes.
 After 30 minutes, you’ll swallow what’s left of the pills with water.

 The third stage